JMencius/Artex/README.md

 # Artex - <u>Art</u>ic <u>ex</u>tension

 ## Introduction
 Artex is a software tool designed for re-calling variants at low-coverage or low-quality sites which are often not considered or filtered out in the original `ARTIC pipeline`.
 It utilizes the amplicon mode of `Clair3` for re-variant calling.
 Variants are recovered by intersecting the `FAIL.vcf` results from the `ARTIC pipeline` with the Clair3 output.
-Those variant can be of great importance, which can exist in the `S-gene`, such as the example provide in `test_data/ERR5398250`.
+Those variants can be of great importance, which can exist in the `S-gene`, such as the example provided in `test_data/ERR5398250`.

 ## Installation
-Artex is compatible with most modern operating systems that support a Python environment.
+Artex is compatible with most modern operating system that support a Python environment.
 However, only the _Linux_ operating system has been tested, and its use is recommended.

 ### Option 1.
 Build an conda virtural environment
-The `artex.yaml` file is also included in the release, which you can recreate the author's python environment using the following command.
+The `artex.yaml` file is included in the release.
 ```bash
 conda env create -f artex.yaml;
 ```